 Cover your brewing jar with a paper towel or tightly woven, clean cloth and secure with a rubber band or tightly tied piece of string.

 Set your jar in a place that is at least 70 degrees Fahrenheit and out of the way, where it won't get bumped or moved a lot.
 If your house isn't 70 degrees, it will just take longer.
-Allow kombucha to brew for 7-14 days, or up to 30 days in a very cool spot (not less than 63 degrees or so or it might not brew properly).
-7-14 days is the average.
+Allow kombucha to brew for 7 to 14 days or up to 30 days in a very cool spot (not less than 63 degrees or so or it might not brew properly).
+7 to 14 days is the average.

 You will see a new scoby forming on top of the liquid, a thin white layer that grows thicker as the brewing process continues.
 If you see green, orange, blue or black spots, it might be mold — when in doubt, throw it out.
 Brown spots are usually okay.

 Your original scoby may sink.
 This is okay, not to worry!Continue to 8 of 8 below.

 Brew Kombucha - Bottle Your Kombucha

 Now comes the fun part!
 You can bottle your kombucha in flip-top bottles or jars.
 If you have a flip-top bottle with a rubber seal, you may let your kombucha brew for a few more days at room temperature to develop more bubbles.
 This is called secondary fermentation.